aheil/cse-theme/README.md

 idleTimeout: 60
 ```

-If `timeSpent: true` is set, a second icon appears next to the small navigation icon with a clock (as seen in the screenshot above).
+If `timeSpent: true` is set, a second icon appears next to the small navigation icon with a clock (as seen in the two screenshots above).
 Hovering over it reveals the amount of time spent on the particular page:

 ![cse-theme small time spent](/img/screenshot-timespent.png)